Myer R. Wolfe: Early years

-Institution Building at the University of Washington
+Institution building at the University of Washington

-At the University of Washington School of Architecture, Wolfe was in the company of other such future luminaries as architect Victor Steinbrueck, whose advocacy was responsible for preserving much of Seattle's urban architectural heritage; and Richard Haag, who founded the program in and later the Department of Landscape Architecture.
-Together with other local colleagues, these newcomers helped create the College of Architecture and Urban Planning (1957–58) (name changed to College of Built Environment s in 2008), which helped formalize the establishment of separate departments of Architecture and Urban Planning (1961) and of Landscape Architecture (1969).
+At the University of Washington School of Architecture, Wolfe worked with architects Victor Steinbrueck and Richard Haag.
+With aid from colleagues, they created the College of Architecture and Urban Planning (1957–58), renamed to College of Built Environment in 2008, which helped formalize the establishment of separate departments of Architecture and Urban Planning (1961) and Landscape Architecture (1969).

-Mike Wolfe was active in the surrounding Puget Sound region, serving on the Washington State Highway Commission, the Seattle World's Fair Commission, and carrying out important funded research about the developing Seattle suburbs.
-He collaborated early on with some of the young forward thinkers who had joined programs in Engineering, Geography, and Sociology, and who were shaping the emerging fields of data and computer sciences, leading to the quantification of the social sciences.
-Wolfe cooperated with Engineering Professor Edgar Horwood, one of the early contributors to the development of the digital and spatial US Census and the founding member of URISA (Urban and Regional Information Systems Association).
-In 1961, Horwood led one of the first use of computerized data in urban planning, applied to the development of the Community Renewal Plan of the City of Spokane, WA, which served as a pilot case for using US Census population and housing digital data.
+Active in the Puget Sound region, Wolfe served on the Washington State Highway Commission, the Seattle World's Fair Commission, and carried out research on developing Seattle suburbs.
+He cooperated with Engineering Professor Edgar Horwood, an early contributor to the development of the digital and spatial US Census and founding member of URISA (Urban and Regional Information Systems Association).

 Wolfe welcomed geographers, anthropologists, sociologists and economists as faculty in the newly formed Department of Urban Planning.
-He himself remained a traditional urbanist, focusing on the visual and formal dimension of cities.
-He did not espouse the construct of dividing the quantitative from the visual, writing forcefully and prematurely (1965) on the promises of "a visual supplement to urban social studies".
-He formed one of the first Urban Design programs in the US (ca 1967) that was independent from the established departments of Architecture, Landscape Architecture, and Urban Planning.
-The program welcomed students from all the professional programs (urban planning, architecture, and landscape architecture) enabling them to work together with the ultimate goal of making quality urban environments.
-In 1965 Wolfe started a class called the Urban Form, which remains at the core of the urban design and planning program today.
+He remained a traditional urbanist, focusing on the visual and formal dimension of cities.
+He opposed dividing the quantitative from the visual, writing A Visual Supplement to Urban Social Studies.
+He formed initial Urban Design programs in the US (c.
+1967) that were independent from the established departments of Architecture, Landscape Architecture, and Urban Planning.
+The program welcomed students from these departments to enable collaboration for creating quality urban environments.
+In 1965, Wolfe started a class called the Urban Form, which remained core to the urban design and planning program.

-Wolfe stayed at the University of Washington until his death in 1989.
-He ended his academic career as the Dean of the College of Architecture and Urban Planning (1979–83), a position that allowed him to foster further interdisciplinary teaching and research both between the college departments and within the larger university setting.
+Wolfe ended his academic career as the Dean of the College of Architecture and Urban Planning (1979–83).
+He stayed at the University of Washington until his death in 1989.